June 2007 PrepTest, Section 2, Question 11

 Explanations

 What happened during the transition from oral culture to literary culture was just one example.
-We don’t know if the similar effect will happen.
+We don’t know if a similar brain rot effect will happen.
 Also, what is that effect—it was never mentioned.
 What happened to the “powerful memory and extemporaneous eloquence that were intrinsic to oral culture” after the transition to literary culture?

 Anyway, the sentence in question serves as a counterexample—it’s a time when a similar complaint arose, which complaint was conceivably unfounded.